 ArcGIS Server service

-Service types include feature, map, imagery, and tile services.
+Service types include feature, map, imagery, tile, and stream services.

 Comma-separated values (CSV) file (.csv)